The case of Lindsey Goldrick Dean v. Paul Curran and Curran Consulting Ltd. in more detail

 In one what is believed to be the longest lasting online harassment cases in the UK, a consultant Paul Curran and his company Curran Consulting were ordered to pay undisclosed sum in damages and stay away for life from their victim.

-During parts of the period of harassment Pau Curran worked abroad, including in Saudi Arabia, France and Germany.
+During parts of the period of harassment Paul Curran worked abroad, including in Saudi Arabia, France, Switzerland and Germany.

 Sometime in October 2004, his victim, Lindsey Goldrick Dean became acquainted with the Paul Curran through the Guardian newspaper’s dating website, Soulmates.

-Between that date and about February 2005, they met 4 times before Ms Goldrick Dean told Paul Curran that she wanted to end their relationship.
+Between that date and about February 2005, they met 4 times before Mrs. Goldrick Dean told Paul Curran that she wanted to end their relationship.

 From about March 2005 until August 2017, Paul Currant harassed his victim, misused her private information and breached of confidence.